 Although most of us aren’t necessarily unhappy with our current job, being in a job that you truly love is another story.
-We spend a fair amount of time at work (in fact, most of us spend over 2,000 hours a year at the workplace) so being in a job that you’re passionate about can make all the difference to your overall happiness.
+We spend a fair amount of time working (in fact, most of us spend over 2,000 hours a year) so being in a job that you’re passionate about can make all the difference to your overall happiness.
 At Sourced, we’re pretty good at matching people with their dream IT jobs, so if a change is on the cards for you, here are two simple tips to finding a job you love.

 Discover What Makes You Happy at Work

 Before starting a job search, take some time out for a little personal reflection.
 What makes you happy at work?
 There are a number of factors that contribute towards job satisfaction, and their importance will vary depending on you.
 Perhaps it’s job security, autonomy, engaging work, the team culture, or a combination of these.
 Either way, knowing what makes you happy at work is the first step to understanding what you’re most passionate about.

 Think about your current job.
 Are you happy in it?
 If not, why and what would need to change to make you feel happier?
 What goals have you achieved and where have you fallen short?

 Reflect back on your career and take a look at your skills.
 What is it that you love doing?
 What do you do best?
 What do you take pride in?
 Whose career do you admire and why?
 The answers to all these questions may provide some clues to the path that you want to take and help map out any long-term goals.